Pennsylvania Route 130: Allegheny County

 PA 130 begins at an intersection with PA 8 (which is a part of the Blue Belt of the Allegheny County belt system) in the Highland Park neighborhood of the city of Pittsburgh in Allegheny County, heading east on two-lane undivided Allegheny River Boulevard, which is a part of the Green Belt.
-The road passes under the Allegheny Valley Railroad's Brilliant Branch line and a connector track as it heads through woodland with the Allegheny Valley Railroad's Allegheny Subdivision line and the Allegheny River to the north of the road.
+The road passes under the Brilliant Branch railway line and a connector track as it heads through woodland with the Allegheny Subdivision line and the Allegheny River to the north of the road.
 The route crosses into Penn Hills and continues alongside the railroad and the river, turning southeast onto Sandy Creek Road away from the Allegheny River.
 PA 130 heads through wooded areas of commercial development and turning south.
 The route comes to an intersection with Verona Road in Sandy Creek, at which point the Green Belt turns west.
 The road becomes Coal Hollow Road and passes through woodland near residential subdivisions, curving southeast before heading south onto Old Coal Hollow Road and reaching an intersection with PA 380 in a commercial area.
 PA 130 becomes Beulah Road and runs through suburban residential neighborhoods, turning southwest as it crosses into the borough of Churchill.
 The route heads through wooded areas with some nearby homes, curving southeast and south before reaching an interchange with Interstate 376/US Route 22 (I-376/US 22), at which point it is a four-lane divided highway.
 Past this, the road becomes a four-lane undivided road and continues past homes, narrowing back to two lanes.
 PA 130 enters Wilkins Township and heads through commercial areas with some homes, becoming Brown Avenue and heading south.
 The road continues through wooded areas with some development, heading into the borough of Turtle Creek and passing homes.